Types of Loops in Python - For, While Loop

 Looping is the process of repeating something until a specific condition is met.
 In Python, a for loop is a control flow statement that is used to execute a series of instructions repeatedly as long as the condition is met.
 An iterative statement is another name for this type of statement.

-Python loops are used to iterate across a set of statements, data structures, or iterable objects.
+Python loops are used to iterate across a set of statements, data structures in python, or iterable objects.
 The iterating variable is allocated to each item in the sequence, and then the set of statements is executed on it.

 Using for i in range(len(str)): is one technique to iterate over a string.
 The variable i receives the index in this loop, allowing each character to be accessed using str[i].